-The comma so perplexes me in writing that I think a whole book could be written on the topic.
+The comma so perplexes me in writing and line editing that I think a whole book could be written on the topic.
 It is used in so many different ways and its usage is different depending on what you are writing and what you intend to say.
 I’ve gone from being a comma-abuser to a comma-avoider to everywhere in between.

 Because of the complexity, I will concentrate on comma usage in a particular minute instance, and maybe one day, I’ll have it mastered.
 This week – the list.

-I grew up hearing you always use a comma between the second to last item in a list with three or more items and the conjunction (“and” or “or”) appearing before the last item in the list (unless, of course, a semi-colon is appropriate which is a whole other topic).
+I grew up hearing you always use a comma between the second to the last item in a list with three or more items and the conjunction (“and” or “or”) appearing before the last item in the list (unless, of course, a semi-colon is appropriate which is a whole other topic).
 Then when I became a paralegal, I was told this was wrong – you should leave out that comma.
 And then I read somewhere you should use the comma when writing lists in fiction but you should leave them out when writing non-fiction.
 Even when reading a Harvard Business School case for a class, I noticed there were no commas between the last two items in lists in the text – “proving” the fiction vs. non-fiction distinction.